KaihuaTang/Long-Tailed-Recognition.pytorch/classification/README.md

 If you want to change any hyper-parameter, you can find them in the corresponding yaml config file. **IMPORTANT: if you just want to change the TDE trade-off parameter alpha, you don't need to re-train the model, you can directly use different alphas during testing, because it's not involved in training.
 I also have a useful trick to pick up alpha: when you are testing on a dataset without additional val set (or directly testing on val set), you can choose the alpha that makes alpha times cos approximate to 1.0 in average.**.

 For Long-Tailed CIFAR-10/-100, if you want to change the imbalance ratio, you can set "cifar_imb_ratio" in the corresponding yaml file, e.g., cifar_imb_ratio=0.01/0.02/0.1 means imbalance ratio = 100, 50, 10 in the paper.

-To compare our methods with [BBN](https://github.com/Megvii-Nanjing/BBN) using Long-tailed CIFAR-10/-100, we copy their [ResNet32 backbone](https://github.com/Megvii-Nanjing/BBN/tree/master/lib/backbone) and pretrain an initialization on imagenet as well.
-The initialization pth file is under ['./data/checkpoints/final_model_checkpoint.pth'](data/checkpoints).
+To compare our methods with [BBN](https://github.com/Megvii-Nanjing/BBN) using Long-tailed CIFAR-10/-100, we copy their [ResNet32](https://github.com/Megvii-Nanjing/BBN/tree/master/lib/backbone) as your backbone.

 ### Testing
 For ImageNet_LT: